gerdenvik/tgcf/Login-with-a-bot-or-user-account.md

 - Make sure you have `python` installed.
   If you don't have python:
     - for Linux/Mac, its generally already installed.
-    - for windows install python 3.8 or above from the Microsoft store
+    - for windows, use WSL-2 (Windows-11 or above) to run Ubuntu
     - for android (termux) run `pkg install python`

 - Install `tg-login` by running `pip install tg-login`